 A student may experience a life altering event or other extenuating circumstance beyond his or her control that prevents the student’s continued class attendance at Northern Kentucky University.
-The student may be eligible to receive a full tuition adjustment by submitting a completed Tuition Appeal form and supporting documents, no later than one year past the starting date of the semester in which the student is appealing.
+The student may be eligible to receive a full tuition adjustment by submitting a completed Tuition Appeal Form and supporting documents, no later than one year past the starting date of the semester in which the student is appealing.
+Please note that an approved academic Retroactive Late Withdrawal(current or late) is not sufficient grounds for a Tuition Appeal.
+The one year timeline for tuition appeals will be enforced.
 Appeals for consecutive semesters will not be considered (Example: If you are appealing your Spring 2018 tuition assessment you cannot also appeal Fall 2017 or Summer 2018)

 The Northern Kentucky University Tuition and Fees Appeals Committee will review a request for full tuition and fee reimbursement, provided the student meets the requirements set forth in the policy statement.
 Delinquent accounts that have been placed with the KY Department of Revenue for collections cannot be appealed.

 The university will only consider tuition appeals for: